+Actual PDP Timelines

-Annex F – Global Domains Division - Consensus Policy Implementation Framework (Draft)
+Annex I – Global Domains Division - Consensus Policy Implementation Framework (Updated May 2015)

-Goals and Objectives: This Consensus Policy Implementation Framework (CPIF) is designed to support predictability, accountability, transparency, and efficiency in the Consensus Policy implementation process.
+Goals and Objectives: ICANN’s Consensus Policy implementation framework is designed to support predictability, accountability, transparency, and efficiency in the Consensus Policy implementation process.

 Working Principles:

-Implementation of policies shall be completed in a transparent process throughout the implementation lifecycle.
-Communications—between the Policy and GDD teams, to the Implementation Review Team and the GNSO Council, and to the broader community—are a central component of the implementation lifecycle from beginning to end.
+ICANN staff’s implementation of GNSO Consensus Policy recommendations should be transparent throughout the project lifecycle.
+Staff communications regarding the status of an implementation – including to the Implementation Review Team and the GNSO Council— are a central component of the implementation lifecycle from beginning to end.

-ICANN Staff strive to follow the letter and the intent underlying GNSO Consensus Policy recommendations when designing implementations and transforming Consensus Policy recommendations into Consensus Policies.
-Staff will be accountable to the GNSO Council (or its agent, such as an implementation review team) for ensuring that the implementation of policies is consistent with the policy recommendations and the reasoning underlying the policy recommendations.
+ICANN staff strive to follow the letter and the intent of GNSO Consensus Policy recommendations when implementing Consensus Policy recommendations.
+Staff is accountable to the GNSO Council (or its agent, such as an implementation review team) for ensuring that the implementation of policies is consistent with the policy recommendations and the reasoning underlying the policy recommendations as outlined in the Final Report.
 Where there is uncertainty surrounding the intent underlying a policy recommendation, staff will consult with the IRT to clarify that intent.

-ICANN staff will evaluate all Consensus Policy recommendations at the outset of implementation, using the Consensus Policy Implementation Framework.
-This evaluation process will include a checklist created by ICANN staff to ensure that all steps are followed during each implementation phase before contracted parties must physically implement a Consensus Policy.
+ICANN staff will use the Consensus Policy Implementation Framework as a guide when implementing Consensus Policy recommendations.
+Staff will follow an implementation checklist, outlined below, to ensure that all necessary steps are followed during each implementation phase before contracted parties must physically implement a Consensus Policy.

 The implementation process must ensure that the integrity of Consensus Policy recommendation(s) is maintained as these are transformed into implementable processes, systems, and standards.
 The implementation process must enable staff to plan and manage the capacity and resources required to package, build, test, and deploy a release into production and establish the service(s) and support structure.

-ICANN staff will define a formal transition process (GNSO Policy Team to GDD, GDD implementation, and GDD to Compliance checklists) for use by project sponsors as each new CPIF project is executed.
+ICANN staff will follow a formal transition process (GNSO Policy Team to GDD, GDD implementation, and GDD to Compliance checklists) for use by project sponsors as each new implementation project is executed.

 Policy implementation activities should follow a life cycle according to standardized implementation phases or windows.
 To support contracted parties’ implementation efforts, the policy implementation activities should be coordinated as much as possible according to deployment cycles and implementation deadlines, taking into account factors such as other related activities or events with conflicting or simultaneous timelines.